mikependon/RepoDB.NET/pages/tutorials/getting-started.md

 ## Getting Started

+First, we are glad and we would like to thank you for your interest in learning RepoDb.
+We hope that you will learn a lot and improve the things while using this library.

 RepoDb is a hybrid-ORM library for .NET.
 You can use the library to work with *SQL Server*, *SQLite*, *MySQL* and *PostgreSQL* Relational Database Management Systems (RDBMS).

 The project is hosted at [Github](https://github.com/mikependon/RepoDb/tree/master/RepoDb.SqlServer) and is licensed with [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.html).